scikit-learn/enhancement_proposals/slep019/proposal.rst

  Abstract
 **********

-This SLEP proposes updating the Governance to broaden the notion of core contribution in scikit-learn.
+This SLEP proposes updating the Governance to broaden the notion of contribution in scikit-learn.
 At this aim, the Technical Committee is renamed as Steering Committee, opening the decision process to new to be defined core roles.
 New core roles are allowed to be defined without requiring new SLEPs, to ease subsequent